Get started:

 Step 3: Pay Taxes and Duties

-Pay import duties (usually 10% for vehicles from outside the EU) and VAT (20%).
+Pay any applicable import duty (often around 10% for non-EU vehicles) and VAT at 20%, depending on the car and how it’s imported.
 Use the government's Customs Declaration Service to calculate how much you need to pay and then pay it.

 Step 4: Get Insurance